My goal is to assist you in looking at the elegant roads, driveways, and patios that characterize facets of hardscape design.

 One constant however is that placement of gas operations must be firmly secured.
 Thereafter, many pit users move on to a fill, also called media, such a lava rocks or fire glass.

 Will you want to fabricate the insert yourself?
 Realize that this endeavor will involve drilling, welding, connecting, sealing, and testing gas components yourself.
 I saw some beautiful custom units online, done by gas insert artisans (my description).

 Not to say you couldn't apprentice with one and fine tune your skills.
 But the learning curve would definitely impede your getting an up-and-ready completed fire pit in the near future.

 Perhaps you'll purchase a gas fire pit insert kit instead.
 Nonetheless, please enlighten yourself about gas fuel, in general.

 Gas factors are finicky.
 That's why it's wise to work with an expert who knows about local codes and ordinances.
 Find out about your municipality's specifications by talking to your public librarian or building official.

 Search for gas specialists in the United States and Canada by entering your postal code on the National Fire Institute (NFI) web interface, specifically for the Public.
 These certified NFI professionals can also assist with down-the-road maintenance and service issues.

 Do you have a natural gas line connected to the street, or will you prefer to have propane periodically delivered to your house and stored in a tank?
-A nonprofit trade organization, the Hearth, Patio, & Barbecue Association (HPBA), touted advantages (see "Gas Fire Pit Benefits").
-In an online glossary they also described two fuel options as:
+A nonprofit trade organization, the Hearth, Patio, and Barbecue Association (HPBA), touted advantages (see "Gas Fire Pit Benefits").
+In an online glossary, they also described two fuel options as: